Frequently Asked Questions

 Can’t people just kill themselves with a gun or drugs if they want to die?

-Forcing a dying person to use illicit drugs or violence against themselves is cruel to the dying person and their family and friends.
+Forcing a dying person to use illicit drugs, stockpiled medications or violence against themselves is cruel to the dying person and their family and friends.
 Terminally ill patients are often screened by their oncologist for depression and suicidal ideation.
 When needed, treatments can be provided in terms of medication and therapy.
 It does not change the course of their illness but can enhance their quality of life.
 Medical aid in dying laws include safeguards for patients by requiring clearance by two separate physicians.
 If there are any concerns about the patient’s mental capability the process is stopped and the patient is referred for a mental health evaluation.
 As a society, we must support suicide prevention efforts for anyone suffering from mental health issues.

 Should we be worried that some might try to coerce sick, elderly, or disabled people to use medical aid in dying?